jnolleau/terraform-provider-scaleway/docs/resources/domain_record.md

 - `dns_zone` - (Required) The DNS Zone of the domain.
 If the DNS zone doesn't exist, it will be automatically created.

-- `keep_empty_zone` - (Optional, default: `false`) When destroying a resource, if only NS records remain and this is set to `false`, the zone will be deleted.
+- `keep_empty_zone` - (Optional, default: `true`) When destroying a resource, if only NS records remain and this is set to `false`, the zone will be deleted.
 Please note, each zone not deleted will [cost you money](https://www.scaleway.com/en/dns/)

 - `name` - (Optional) The name of the record (can be an empty string for a root record).